jiechenmc/Prof_Comments/README.md

 ## Server will spindown when Heroku kills free tier
 ##

-RESTful API for comments and grade distribution data from SBUClassieEval
+Open API for comments and grade distribution data from SBUClassieEval

 ## Easily spin up a dev session with